 I’m Renee, the author behind the blog.
 I love Jesus, my family, other people, and coffee.
 I used to be extroverted… then we had 4 kids in 5 years.
 So now I hide from people whenever possible and write about real mom life here.

 This site exists to encourage moms (that’s you!!) to create rhythms + find grace in their every day mom life.
 Because, let’s be honest.
-Real mom life is CRAY CRAY sometimes.
+Real mom life is straight up CRAZY sometimes.

 WHY RHYTHMS + GRACE?

 By “rhythms” of everyday mom life, I mean the stuff that has to get done.

 - Diaper changing

 …and on and on.
 It’s amazing how all the mundane things can feel overwhelming at times.
 (Did I mention feeding?)

 One of my goals on this site is to help you find rhythms that work for you to make those tasks more manageable.